RevittConsulting/cdk-envs/README.md

 ***

-## Config
+## Config for chains

 Set up a config file in the `/api` directory of the project called chains.yaml.
 There is an example of this config in the root.
 This must be put in the api folder.
+Add any amount of chains to this file.

 ```yaml
 Chains: